Whitney Houston filmography

 In 1996, Houston starred in the holiday comedy The Preacher's Wife, with Denzel Washington.
 Houston earned $10 million for the role, making her one of the highest-paid actresses in Hollywood at the time and the highest-earning African-American actress in Hollywood.
-The movie was a moderate success, earning approximately $50 million at the U.S. box offices.
+The movie was a moderate success, earning approximately $57 million at the box offices.
 It was nominated for five Image Awards, including Outstanding Motion Picture, and won two—for Best Actress (Whitney Houston) and Best Supporting Actress (Loretta Devine).
 It was nominated for the Academy Award for Best Music, Original Musical or Comedy Score.
 The Preacher's Wife: Original Soundtrack Album is the best-selling gospel album of all time.
 The soundtrack also remained at number one for a record twenty-six weeks on the Billboard Top Gospel Albums Chart.

+During her 20-year film career, Houston received several acting nominations for all four of her feature film roles.
+For her role in The Bodyguard, later listed by Billboard, as one of the "100 best acting performances by [a] musician in a film", Houston received the People's Choice Awards nomination for Favorite Leading Actress in a Dramatic Motion Picture, the MTV Movie Awards nominations for Best Female Actress and Best Breakthrough Performance and the NAACP Image Award nomination for Outstanding Actress.
+For Waiting to Exhale, she received a second consecutive NAACP Image Award nomination for Outstanding Actress.
+For her role in The Preacher's Wife, Houston won the NAACP Image Award for Outstanding Actress.

+As a film producer, she produced hit series such as The Princess Diaries, The Cheetah Girls and multicultural movies Cinderella (1997), Sparkle (2012).
+Houston is considered by some as one of the "greatest singers-turned-actors of all time".
+Houston was cited as one of three female performer to achieve similar levels of music and film along with Barbra Streisand and Jennifer Lopez.